teo-lin/multi-llm-mcps/mcps/MySQL/README.md

 # If installed globally
 mysql-mcp

-# If installed locally
+# If installed locally or using npx
-npx local-mysql-mcp-server
+npx @teolin/mcp-local-mysql

 # Or using npm start (for development)
 npm start